Frequently Asked Questions (FAQs)

 Employees must provide 30 days advance notice of the need to take FMLA leave when the leave is foreseeable.
 When it is not possible to give 30 days’ notice, the employee must provide notice as soon as practicable.
 Employees must make a reasonable effort to schedule leave for planned medical treatments so as not to unduly disrupt WSU’s operations when leave is taken on an intermittent or a reduced leave schedule.

 Employees need to inform their immediate supervisor of the need for taking FMLA.
-Employees need to complete, sign, and submit the Medical Leave Request form to Human Resources.
+Employees need to complete, sign, and submit the Family or Medical Leave Request Form to Human Resources.
 A Certification of Health Care Provider form must be completed by the physician to provide information concerning the patient to determine FMLA eligibility.
 The Return to Work Authorization form is required to return to work after a qualifying event and needs to be submitted to Human Resources.

 If the employee is applying for military exigency leave, or to care for a covered service member, the Certification of Qualifying Exigency for Military form and/or the Certification for Serious Injury or Illness of Covered Service Member must be completed and submitted to Human Resources.

 Once the proper forms are submitted, Human Resources must inform the employee requesting leave if he or she is eligible for FMLA.
 If he or she is eligible, the notice must specify any additional information required as well as the employee’s rights and responsibilities.
 If he or she is not eligible, the employer must provide a reason for the ineligibility.

 If the employee does not wish to return to his or her position with Wichita State University due to personal reasons, he or she must contact his or her supervisor to resign the position.
 If the employee is unable to return to work due to medical circumstances, he or she may be eligible for shared leave or long-term disability.
 Contact Human Resources to discuss ongoing leave options if necessary.